 The global clock protocol is layered above the network event protocol, and uses a specific form of network event primitives to implement a grandmaster clock distribution system within a bridged local area network.
-In typical use, the grandmaster distributes global time by means of broadcast network events offered to the network event service.
-The protocol also supports group-multicast or unicast addressing for those applications requiring only a subset of the connected stations to participate in the service.

 Selection of a single "best clock" to serve as grandmaster in a network is performed automatically on the basis of a Grandmaster precedence parameter assigned to each clock entity.
-The grandmaster precedence parameter encodes accuracy and other features of the clock in such a way that a lower value of the parameter represents a superior choice as master clock.
+The Grandmaster precedence parameter encodes accuracy and other features of the clock in such a way that a lower value of the parameter represents a superior choice as master clock.